 - Go to the Advanced tab and click the “Environment Variables…” button:

-- Set the windows user environment variable for linked helper user data:
+- Set the Windows system environment variable for Linked Helper user data folder:

 - Set up a new location as a value.
-In this example, I have "D:\LinkedHelper\LinkedHelperDataFromAdmin" as a new folder.
+In this example, I have "D:\linked-helper" as a new folder (without quotes).

 - Click OK

-- Here is the result you should get:
+- Here is the result you should get but with different path in Value:

 - Click on "OK" on all previously opened windows.